datacareph/notif360/README.md

 - Cybersecurity Analysts
 - End-users who rely on secure and reliable websites while browsing the internet.

+## :thinking: Rationale

+Imagine managing tens or hundreds of `servers`, `containers`, `apps`, and `websites`.
+Manually checking and maintaining them on an hourly and daily basis is a heavy lift.
+To ease this burden, we have developed a solution.

 ## :fireworks: Features

 Here's the feature-rich functionality that this script can provide.

 ### :white_check_mark: System Monitoring

 - **RAM Usage Monitoring:** Tracks memory usage to identify potential issues or bottlenecks.
 - **Disk Space Monitoring:** Monitors available disk space to prevent storage capacity issues.
 - **CPU Performance Monitoring:** Tracks CPU usage to ensure optimal system performance.